filveith/filveith/README.md

 ## **👋** Hi there, I'm Fil Veith !

-I'm a 19 years old Germano-French student in Computer Science.
+I'm a 19 years old German-French student in Computer Science.
 I love learning new things and developp my skills !

 ```